Pretty much everyone who gets a variable-speed air conditioner loves what happens afterward.

-Well, this is where variable speed systems really excel!
-Instead of turning off when the thermostat setting is satisfied, they slow down and run at a very low speed to maintain the thermostat setting without having to turn off.
+Well, this is where variable speed systems excel!
+Instead of turning off when the thermostat setting is satisfied, they slow down and run at a very low speed to maintain the thermostat setting without having to turn it off.

 And all the time they’re running, they’re removing humidity.

 You can configure a variable speed system to respond to humidity fluctuations.

 Nowadays, most variable-speed air conditioning systems come with a matched thermostat that includes a dehumidification mode.
 You can set it so that the system keeps running until the relative humidity (RH) dips below your comfort threshold: 55%, for instance.

 Note: You don’t need to use dehumidification mode to enjoy all the benefits of a variable speed system.
 It will reduce humidity, run quietly, and use minimal energy no matter what.
 The dehumidification mode just gives you even more control over humidity, if you want it.

 This is a great feature in one sense because you get more control over your home’s humidity levels.
 When you start tracking RH on the thermostat, you may start to notice how low the new AC can bring the level down!

 But if your humidity problem is really bad, a variable speed AC set to dehumidification mode can also…

 You might like it to be an even 75 degrees in your home.
 But if you set the thermostat so that the AC runs until it achieves 55% RH, it might keep running until your home is 72 degrees.
 Some people would find this too cold.